Background pattern

 This medication is taken orally.

 Take this medication once a day with a glass of water.
-The capsules of this medication must always be swallowed whole, without opening.
+The capsules of this medication should always be swallowed whole, without opening them.
 You can take this medication with or without food.

-Taking this medication every day at the same time will help you remember when to take the medication.
+Taking this medication at the same time every day will help you remember when to take it.

 If you have doubts about the duration of treatment with this medication, consult your doctor or pharmacist.